manidlou/node-klaw-sync/README.md

 **_with ignore_**

-_patterns will be concatenated into an array_
+_patterns will be concatenated into an array of patterns_

 `node bm.js /some/dir --ignore "{node_modules,.git}"`